Canberra Raiders: Seiffert Oval

 From 1982 until the end of 1989, the Raiders played their home games at the Seiffert Oval located in Queanbeyan in New South Wales.
 They played their first game at the ground on 6 March 1982 against the Western Suburbs Magpies. the Magpies won this game 33–4 in front of 6,769 fans.
 The Raiders first win at Seiffert came on 18 April with a 21–11 win over 1981 Grand Finalists Newtown.

 Overall, the Raiders would play 98 games at Seiffert Oval, winning 52, losing 45 with one drawn game.
 Canberra's largest attendance at Seiffert came in Round 12 of the 1989 season when 18,272 saw the Raiders triumph 27–6 over the Brisbane Broncos who were coached by former Raiders co-coach Wayne Bennett.

 Bruce/Canberra Stadium

 In 1990, the Canberra Raiders moved out of their original home and into the spacious Bruce Stadium which is located adjacent to the Australian Institute of Sport.
 The club has remained at Bruce Stadium (later renamed Canberra Stadium, then GIO Stadium due to current naming rights sponsorship) ever since.
 As of the end of the 2022 NRL season, the Canberra Raiders have played over 300 games at Canberra Stadium.

 The Raiders attendance record at Canberra Stadium stands at 26,567 for a Finals week 3 clash against the South Sydney Rabbitohs in 2019.
 The Raiders beat Souths 16–10 to progress to their first Grand Final since 1994.

+The club shares the ground with Super Rugby team the ACT Brumbies.